 A huge percentage of your visitors already have jQuery cached from a CDN.
 This means using jQuery is essentially free as far as your bandwidth is concerned.
 It won’t slow down the loading time of your website in any meaningful way.

 Even if they don’t have it cached, jQuery Slim Minified + Gzipped is only about 27KB.
 Your HTML markup might be larger than this.
 If you want the full featured version of jQuery, that’s only about 6KB more.

 Time is money.
 Your time is valuable, and clients perceive value in the amount of productive features you can successfully implement within a number of billable hours.
-If you can save 30 seconds of typing here and there, a few minutes of writing code elsewhere, you will undoubtedly start demonstrating significant productivity advantages compared to other colleagues who have a stigma against using jQuery.
+If you , a few minutes of writing code elsewhere, you will undoubtedly start demonstrating significant productivity advantages compared to other colleagues who have a stigma against using jQuery.

 Even if you are just working on a personal project, you should treat yourself as your client and strive for the best value possible.

 It is very easy to write very inefficient code in jQuery.
 The extremely low barrier to entry means there is a huge amount of very bad code, even in popular StackOverflow results for Google searches.